 Resisted housebuilding on the Coldeast Hospital site for decades until a proper plan could be produced which saw the great majority of the countryside come into the ownership of Fareham Borough Council allowing a high-quality development on the site of the former hospital buildings as well as providing Coldeast Park and Holly Hill Leisure Centre, play area and sports pitches.
 Fought for the retention of Coldeast Mansion which has now been refurbished and opened to the public as an events and dining venue.

 Fought for many years to get the Fareham Community Hospital built.
-Continues to fight to get the wonderful building fully utilised and to achieve a minor injury treatment using, maternity beds and care of the elderly beds.
+Continues to fight to get the wonderful building fully utilised and to achieve a minor injury treatment unit, maternity beds and care of the elderly beds.

 Worked hard with environmental health officers to finally eradicate the “Burridge Pong” which annoyed locals for many years and emanated from the former Vero poultry sheds.

 Achieved improved traffic management around Park Gate including the roundabouts and Botley Road and Station Road.
-Now these junctions are at capacity more needs to be done.

 Overseen the development of the Whiteley community ensuring that community facilities such as schools and a community centre, shops and medical facilities as well as high quality parks and open spaces have been provided.